HybridAU/SesameGen/README.md

 ### A lightweight tool which generates passwords as soon it starts

-I think the password generator in KeePassX for example is great, but at the time I wrote SesameGen, you couldn't access the generator until you have opened your database.
+I think the password generator in KeePassX for example is great, but at the time I wrote SesameGen, you couldn't access the KeePassX generator until you have opened your database which always felt like a hassle.

 The one in LastPass is also good but again is hidden under layers of menus.
 Or if you use the